Mysteries that Matter

 The Even Shorter Bio

 Diana Renn is the author of three young adult mysteries featuring globetrotting teens: Tokyo Heist, Latitude Zero, and Blue Voyage, all published by Viking / Penguin Random House.
 Closer to home, her new middle grade eco-mystery, Trouble at Turtle Pond (Fitzroy Books/Regal House) was inspired by volunteer work she and her son did with a local turtle conservation group.
-Diana also writes nonfiction; she is the recipient of a 2022 Massachusetts Cultural Council Fellowship Award for creative nonfiction, and her essays have appeared in such publications as WBUR’s Cognoscenti, Pangyrus, Publisher’s Weekly, The Huffington Post, Mindful, Brain Child, Literary Mama, Writer’s Digest, and The Writer.
-Originally from Seattle, Diana now lives outside of Boston with her husband and son, on a street they share with turtles.
+Diana also writes nonfiction; she is the recipient of a 2022 Massachusetts Cultural Council Fellowship Award for creative nonfiction, and her essays have appeared in Flyway Journal of Writing and Environment, Pangyrus, WBUR’s Cognoscenti, Publisher’s Weekly, The Huffington Post, Mindful, Brain Child, Literary Mama, Writer’s Digest, and The Writer.
+Originally from Seattle, Diana now lives outside of Boston with her family, on a street they share with turtles.

 Shortest.
 Bio.
 Ever.